Danielededo/HYP-Abruzzo/public/backend/main.md

 web application.
 How these map to the OpenAPI data model?

 ![Alt text](ER.png?raw=true "ER Diagram")
-For each object we have created a table in the database that allowsus to make queries.
+For each object we have created a table in the database that allows us to make queries.
 ## Implementation
 ### Tools used